EdgarJRM/EdgarJRM/README.md

 </div>

 - <b>Skills:</b><br>
-Problem-solving
+Problem-solving <br>
-Project management
+Project management <br>
-Teamwork and leadership
+Teamwork and leadership <br>
-Develop content in SQL code to implement a CRUD management tool using a web interface.
+Develop content in SQL code to implement a CRUD management tool using a web interface. <br>
-Technical knowledge in connectivity and networks
+Technical knowledge in connectivity and networks. <br>

 ## Let's Connect!